Old Ford Lock: The Big Breakfast

 For ten years, the neighbouring old Lock-keeper's cottages were used for television filming of The Big Breakfast, Channel 4's early morning show.
 The three cottages, which were converted into a single house for the show, have since been compulsorily purchased as part of the Olympic Stadium development plans for the 2012 Summer Olympics.
 As of 2017, the cottages have remained intact despite their 200-metre proximity to the stadium.

 On the opposite bank from the lock-keeper's cottages was the former factory of Percy Dalton, a London peanut processor, notable for their production of roasted nuts in their shells.
 The company began at this site, in Dace Road, in the 1930s, but is now based in Suffolk.

 Breaking and Entering

 An old foundry next to The Big Breakfast house was used as the main movie location for Anthony Minghella's film Breaking and Entering, starring Jude Law and Juliette Binoche.

 Public access

 Pedestrian and cycle access via the towpath which forms part of the Lea Valley Walk.

+The nearest London Overground station is Hackney Wick.
+The nearest Docklands Light Railway station is Pudding Mill Lane.
+The nearest London Underground station is Bromley-by-Bow on the Hammersmith & City and District lines.